A Level Physics is a challenging course but if you possess a deep interest in how things work then it is also immensely rewarding.

 As part of the course you will visit the particle research centre at CERN in Geneva.

-We would prefer GCSE Grade 5 or above in Physics and another science or two Grade 5s or above in Combined Science.
-Plus GCSE Grade 5 or above in Mathematics.
+GCSE Grade 6 or above in Physics and another science or two Grade 6s or above in Combined Science.
+Plus GCSE Grade 6 or above in Mathematics.

 Given the fundamental underpinning of maths, you will need to take A Level Mathematics alongside Physics.